FREE PRINTABLE: LOW CARB & KETO FOOD LIST!

 If you’re not dairy-free or paleo, you can swap out half the almond milk for heavy cream.
 If you are dairy-free and/or paleo, then use coconut cream.
 This just takes rich and creamy to a whole new level.
 Oh yes, think classic milkshake here!
 And yet… it’s a keto smoothie that helps keep you healthy and slim.

 For some added flavor, you can use unsweetened vanilla almond milk instead of unflavored.
-You can buy this at the store, or make almond milk at home to keep it a 100% whole food recipe.

 And you can make it as sweet as you like, too.
 If you’re keto and paleo, but not worried about carbs, then coconut sugar is a flavorful option to consider.
 While you don’t have to add sweetener, it’s definitely recommended because you’re using unsweetened almond milk and avocado which aren’t naturally sweet.
 Check out this natural low carb sweeteners guide & conversion chart to pick your preference for this keto smoothie with avocado.